The pilot of the Hawker Hunter jet that crashed at Shoreham is a skilled aerobatic flyer who is a regular at air shows up and down the country.

 Mr Hill has years of flying experience, having worked as a light aircraft test pilot, an RAF Harrier GR7 instructor, a commercial pilot captaining Airbus planes and as a stunt and aerobatic display pilot.

-David Wildridge, who flew with the Tiger Nine display earlier in yesterday's show, told the Chichester Observer: "Andy Hill was a British Airways captain and very well thought of.
+David Wildridge, who flew with the Tiger Nine display earlier in the show, said: "Andy Hill was a British Airways captain and very well thought of.

 He then operated the Harrier GR5 and GR7 jets in Germany, and has flown Airbus A340 and Boeing 757 and 767 airliners, working as a captain for Airbus.